What is DMARC?

 Make sure your email is connected

 Your email must be connected.
-You can check this in your Contactually Settings on the Email page.
+You can check this in your Contactually Settings on the Email Accounts page.
 A connected email will show a green checkmark underneath with a message indicating that the email account was recently checked.

 If your email has disconnected, there will be a red triangle underneath the email account.
 Click Update Credentials next to your email and reenter your credentials.
 The most common issue is that your password was changed but not updated in Contactually.